JohnORaw/Templates/README.md

 - Do the planning
 - Do the work, automate and reuse code and knowledge where appropriate
 - Test the work, automate and reuse code and knowledge where appropriate
-- Document the work / Knowledge transfer to your line manager
+- Document the work and ensure knowledge transfer to your line manager
-- Sign off, project done!
+- Get a sign off, project done!

 This readme can be used as a template for other projects.
 Keep the main readme.md down to a page or so.
 Keep any detailed documentation in a ./docs folder and link to it from the table of contents.